-Mostly, specific home remedies and proper body workout provide relief from back pain.
+Mostly, specific home remedies and proper body workouts provide relief from back pain.
 However, some conditions may need medical treatment.

 What are the home remedies?

-Pain Experts of Arizona recommends moving around as it reduces pain, and eases the stiffness.
-This option is excellent, significantly when your muscles are weakening.
+Pain Experts of Arizona recommends moving around as it reduces pain and eases stiffness.
+This option is excellent, significantly so when your muscles are weakening.

 What are the medical treatments?

-Doctors will suggest you some medications, physical therapies if home treatments do not work.
+Doctors will suggest some medications or physical therapies if home treatments do not work.
 Some back pain conditions need both treatments and therapies.

 Medications like codeine or hydrocodone can be useful in such situations.
 However, these are narcotic drugs and need a proper prescription from a certified doctor.